Aheadworks Blog for Magento 2 and 1

 Blog is a reliable marketing tool that not only attracts more visitors but also increases sales and improves SEO.
 Therefore, adding a blog to a Magento website is always a good idea.
-Today we will draw your attention to the Aheadworks Blog extension that is available for both Magento 2 and Magento 1.
-By installing this module, you will get a content editor with all important writing and design tools, a bunch of SEO improvements (SEO-friendly URLs, XML sitemap, metadata), user-friendly content navigation based on categories, tags, and sidebar blocks, as well as DISQUS integration for more efficient comment management.
+Today, we want to draw your attention to the Aheadworks Blog extension available for both Magento 2 and Magento 1.
+By installing this module, you will get a content editor with all the important writing and design tools and a bunch of SEO improvements (SEO friendly URLs, XML sitemap, metadata).
+Besides, the Magento 2 advanced blog module by Aheadworks provides user-friendly content navigation based on categories, tags, and sidebar blocks, and allows DISQUS integration for more efficient comment management.

 - Wide choice of customization options;